|

 invented a mathematical method of producing objectives which were both

 achromatic and aplanatic.
-Ross's early instruments were constructed
+Ross's early instruments were constructed initially

-initially in a fashion similar to the Jones-most-improved models, followed
+in a fashion similar to the Jones-most-improved

-stands on the classic Y-shaped foot with two upright supports.
+larger stands on the classic Y-shaped foot with two upright supports.
 Early

 examples of the Ross Bar-limb construction used a triangular bar, which was